KatherineMichel/church-website-and-marketing-on-a-budget/case_studies.md

 ## The Bible App Case Study

-[The Bible App Case Study](the_bible_app_case_study.md): How has a religious app achieved 100 million+ downloads, with popularity remaining steadily high?
+[The Bible App Case Study](the_bible_app_case_study.md): How has a religious app achieved 100 million+ downloads, and become a publicity engine for its parent church?
+Analyzing a "business" model that has the potential to disrupt traditional religion.

 ### Google Trends Graph for Phrases "LifeChurch" and "Bible App"